denten-books/plain-text/plain-text-main.md

 ---
-title: Plain Text: Media Theory in the Command Line
+title: Plain Text: Philosophy of the Terminal
 author: Dennis Tenen

 ---